Daniel-Mietchen/datascience/Wuhan-virus-outbreak-2019.md

 * https://twitter.com/Dali_Yang/status/1222570017239203841
 * https://twitter.com/mugecevik/status/1223692268672032774 - preprint withdrawn
 * https://twitter.com/davidpaulk/status/1223603801363365893 - one of the 8 doctors who sounded a virus alarm in Wuhan in early December and were detained for it has been reported as being infected himself
+* https://twitter.com/evdefender/status/1224516837318307840 - suspicion of falsified data about number of cases

 * Quarantine